 Simple English definitions for legal terms

-Read a random definition: tracing
+Read a random definition: intimate association, freedom of

 Routine-activities theory is a way of explaining why crimes happen.
 It says that three things need to be present for a crime to occur: someone who wants to commit the crime, a person who is an easy target, and not enough protection to stop the crime from happening.
 This theory helps us understand why some people become victims of crimes and how we can prevent crimes from happening in the future.